couchbaselabs/try-cb-scala/README.md

     export CB_HOST=localhost CB_USER=Administrator CB_PSWD=password
     ./wait-for-couchbase.sh echo "Couchbase is ready!"

-    mvn spring-boot:run -Dspring-boot.run.arguments="--storage.host=$CB_HOST storage.username=$CB_USER storage.password=$CB_PSWD"

-If you already have an existing Couchbase server running and correctly configured, you might run:

-    mvn spring-boot:run -Dspring-boot.run.arguments="--storage.host=localhost storage.username=Administrator storage.password=password"

-Finally, if you want to see how the sample frontend Vue application works with your changes, run it with:
+If you want to see how the sample frontend Vue application works with your changes, run it with:

     docker-compose -f mix-and-match.yml up frontend